Travel, experience, conserve with

 Accommodation: Brandberg White Lady Lodge, 2-nights

-Spend a full day exploring Etosha National Park on a vehicle safari in search of the region's prolific wildlife.
+Spend today relishing a full-day vehicle safari as you navigate east towards Namutoni Rest Camp for your second night in the park in search of the region's prolific wildlife.
 The highlight of any trip here are the elephants, which are often coated in white salt dust from the pan and make for fantastic photographs.
+At dawn, lion, leopard and spotted hyena are winding down after an evening of hunting and territorial patrols, while in contrast, cheetahs are gearing up for the day, stretching, scent marking and using vantage points to search for unsuspecting prey.

 Accommodation: Namutoni Camp, 1-night

-9. Day 10: Etosha National Park, transfer to Grootfontein
+9. Day 10: Morning Game Drive in Etosha & transfer to Grootfontein

 10. Day 11: Explore Kavango River